On the optimization of the Robin eigenvalues in some classes of polygons: Preliminaries and Main results

 \begin{remark}[see Remark 2.2.18 in \cite{hpi}] If $\Omega_n\stackrel{H^c}{\longrightarrow}\Omega$ into a fixed compact $B$, then, denoting by $\# E$ the number of connected components of $E$, $\#(\Omega^c\cap B)\le\liminf_n \#(\Omega^c_n\cap B)$.

-In dimension $d=2$ this allows us to obtain further topological information: if a bounded open set in $\R^2$ is a disjoint union of simply connected open sets, then its complement (in the compact $B$) is a compact connected set.
+In dimension $d=2$ this allows us to obtain further topological information: if a bounded open set $\Omega\subset\R^2$ is a disjoint union of simply connected open sets, then, for any compact set $B\subset\R^2$, $B\setminus\Omega$ is a compact connected set.
 This implies that the $H^c$-limit of unions of simply connected set is union of simply connected set.
 Indeed, let $(\Omega_n)$ be a sequence of open bounded subsets of $\R^2$ such that each $\Omega_n$ is a bounded disjoint union of simply connected open sets; if $\Omega_n\stackrel{H^c}{\longrightarrow}\Omega$, then

 and so $\Omega$ is union of simply connected open sets. \end{remark}

 \begin{remark} The following facts hold true for the family $\overline{\mathcal{P}_{N}}$ (see \cite{buf} for details). \begin{itemize} \item[(i)] $\overline{\mathcal{P}_N}$ is closed with respect to the local $H^c$-convergence since the number of connected components of the complement of each generalized polygon is uniformly bounded. \item[(ii)] Every $P\in\overline{\mathcal{P}_N}$ is union of simply connected generalized polygons, since $P^c$ is connected. \item[(iii)] $P\in\overline{\mathcal{P}_N}$ may be disconnected; each connected component of $P$ is delimited by a finite number of line segments (still called the sides of $P$), which are pairwise joined at their endpoints (still called vertices of $P$) to form a closed path, possibly containing self-intersections; in particular, $P$ has at most $N$ sides, counted with their multiplicity. $P$ has at most $\lfloor\frac{N-1}{2}\rfloor$ connected components.
 If $N$ is odd, this upper bound is obtained for instance if $P$ is the union of triangles with consecutive bases lying on the same line (so their union is considered as one side, according to our definition of line segment).
 If $N$ is even, the upper bound is obtained by replacing one of the triangles in the previous construction with a quadrilateral.